auth0/docs/articles/quickstart/webapp/php/01-login.md

 ## Logging out

 Last but not least, let's properly handle logging our users out.
-The `logout()` method of the Auth0 PHP SDK handles clearing our sample application's session cookies, redirecting the user to Auth0's <a href="https://auth0.com/docs/logout" target="_blank">/logout endpoint</a> (which logs out Auth0 session layer and any identify provider session layers), and then return the user to our / index route.
+The `logout()` method of the Auth0 PHP SDK handles clearing our sample application's session cookies, redirecting the user to Auth0's <a href="https://auth0.com/docs/logout" target="_blank" rel="noreferrer">/logout endpoint</a> (which logs out Auth0 session layer and any identify provider session layers), and then return the user to our / index route.

 ```PHP
 // 👆 We're continuing from the steps above.
 Append this to your index.php file.